The Upper Rhine Conference (ORK)

 History and responsibilities of the Upper Rhine Conference

 The Upper Rhine Conference was the result of a merger in 1991 between the northern bi-national and the southern tri-national Regional Committee, which had been formed in 1975.
 Furthermore, the Government Commission represents the link between the Upper Rhine Conference and the national governments and can mediate questions, which cannot be settled at the regional level.

 The Executive Committee, the central decision-making body, usually meets twice a year.
 At the end of the year, a plenary meeting takes place in the country that holds the presidency.
-In 2016, the presidency was last held by the Swiss delegation and performed by the Government of the Canton of Basel-Stadt.
-The one-year presidency changes in rotation of the three countries and will go back to Switzerland in 2019.
+The one-year presidency changes in rotation of the three countries.
+In 2019, the Swiss delegation chairs the Upper Rhine Conference.